 25 Awesome Shortcodes & Page Builder Plugins For WordPress

-Oftentimes premium WordPress themes come with all sorts of shortcodes and builders built-in, but what if you ever decide to switch themes?
+Oftentimes premium WordPress themes come with all sorts of shortcodes built-in, but what if you ever decide to switch themes?
 Well, you’ll lose all the capabilities of your shortcodes unless you manually transfer over the code to your new theme.
-Better solution?
-Use a plugin!
-There are many great shortcode and page building plugins out there that are perfect for spicing up your site without the risk of having to re-do everything when you switch themes.
-Below you’ll find a good mix of free & premium shortcode and page-building options, so be sure to take a look at each one!

-First let’s dig into shortcodes.
+Which brings us to this list.
 These nifty plugins will make adding custom content to your posts and pages easy breezy.
-Adding buttons, tabs, toggles, social links and more has never been so easy!
+Adding buttons, tabs, toggles, social links and more has never been so easy.
+Below you’ll find a collection of our favorite shortcode plugin options, so be sure to take a look at each one!

 The ultimate in free shortcode technology, I definitely recommend our very own Symple Shortcodes plugin developed right here at WPExplorer.
 It’s got loads of shortcodes for buttons, toggle, tabs, highlights, and more.
 With all these options it’s easy to create custom looking posts and pages no matter what WordPress theme you’re using.
 Plus it’s constantly updated to work great with the latest version of WordPress!
 It’s a great, and 100% free, plugin that you should install today!